 Emphasise the Comfort

-Create a warm and welcoming atmosphere by turning on the lights throughout your home to make the rooms look bigger and brighter.
-Turn the heat on and showcase the fireplace with a cosy fire.
+Create a warm and welcoming atmosphere by turning on lights and lamps to make the rooms look bigger and brighter.
+Turn the heat on and showcase the fireplace with a cosy fire – if you don’t have a fire, but have a lovely surround, fill it with candles or a seasonal plant/bouquet of flowers.
 Use decorative throws and rugs to instantly warm a room and help to make your home feel inviting to buyers. (see our blog Staying Warm & Cosy This Winter for more ways to emphasise comfort)

 Stage Your Outdoor Space